Key Takeaways

 Can you take money out of a life insurance trust?

-Taking money out of a life insurance trust involves several considerations and depends on the terms of the trust, the type of trust and the purpose for which the trust was established.
-For example, the trust might allow for distributions to beneficiaries upon reaching a certain age, achieving specific milestones or for specific financial needs.
-Irrevocable trusts, commonly used for estate planning and tax benefits, generally have stricter rules regarding withdrawals compared to revocable trusts.
+Taking money from a life insurance trust depends on the trust’s terms, type, and purpose.
+Some trusts allow distributions when beneficiaries reach a certain age, meet specific milestones, or have defined financial needs.
+Irrevocable trusts, often used for estate planning and tax benefits, usually have stricter withdrawal rules than revocable trusts.

 How do you set up a life insurance trust?

-• Choose a trustee: The trustee is the person or entity who will manage the trust and distribute the proceeds to the beneficiaries.
-You may choose a family member, friend or professional trustee.
+- Choose a trustee: The trustee manages the trust and distributes proceeds to beneficiaries.
+This can be a family member, friend, or professional trustee.

 Are there alternatives to a life insurance trust?

-• Own the policy in your own name and name a trust as the beneficiary: This is the simplest option, but it doesn't offer the same level of protection as a life insurance trust.
+- Own the policy and name a trust as the beneficiary: This is the simplest option.
+However, it does not provide the same level of protection as a life insurance trust.
 If you die within three years of naming the trust as the beneficiary, the death benefit may be subject to estate taxes.

-• Use a gifting strategy: You can use a gifting strategy to transfer assets to your beneficiaries while you are alive.
-This can help to reduce the size of your estate and avoid estate taxes.
-However, there are limits on how much you can give away each year without incurring gift taxes.
+- Use a gifting strategy: A gifting strategy allows you to transfer assets to beneficiaries while you are alive.
+This can reduce the size of your estate and help limit estate taxes.
+Annual limits apply, and exceeding them may trigger gift taxes.